Lithodes maja

 The carapace is almost circular and may reach a width of up to 13–14 cm.
 The whole body is brown or orange and is covered with large spikes.
 It lives on both soft and hard bottoms, at depths of 10 to 1000 m.
 Like most king crabs, females are asymmetrical, with the left side of the abdomen considerably larger than the right, although specimens with the reverse of this are occasionally found.

 The low rate of egg production by this species, in comparison to species fished in the North Pacific, limits its abundance, making it unsuitable for commercial exploitation.

-However with the collapse of the Alaskan crab fishery (Red King Crab season has been closed for a second straight season 2023, Snow crab is now closed also).

-Sig Hanson of Deadliest Catch fame is currently in Norway trying to develop a market and fishery on Deadliest Catch: The Viking Returns.